 “Nothing, Sergeant… nothing at all…”

 My sumptuous crown toppled from my head as my hair turned green and my nose swelled to a bright red bulbous sort of thing.
-My lips distended many times their span and bright red as well, turn upward in a rictus grin.
+My lips distended many times their span and bright red as well, turned upward in a rictus grin.
 My scepter drooped over as my throne slowly crumbled away to a fine powder that gently lifted with the wind and was carried off in a swirling vortex.

 A kingdom lasts for only a few fleeting moments, but a clown-ship lasts forever.